SpellholdStudios/1pp/README.md

     - Replaced tooltip section with two new functions that 1) add a fourth column if needed, 2) automatically write values in tooltip.2da from the tra files.
     - Integrated <a href="http://www.shsforums.net/topic/56643-1pp-circlets-and-bg2tweaks-issue/?p=561849">Lollorian's BWP Fixpack patch for Ashes of Embers compatibility</a> (400_1pp_update_bgii.tph.patch): renames 1PPv4 BAND0X.ITMs to XOBAND0X.ITMs, using Lollorian's prefix (according to BWL: XO, submitted by Chaplain, 11.03.2010, Prefix owner also known as Lollorian). <a href="https://github.com/BigWorldProject/Big-World-Fixpack/commit/1126bae51bf116fb82d8ad8d82882173cdb1a0d3">Source</a>.
     - Added ToBEx compatibility for circlets: item flag EE/Ex: Toggle critical hits flag (BIT25).
     - Gems sub-component: code simplified and re-written to avoid overwriting files when selecting option no lore needed for identification (1pp_gemlore = 2).
-Build an array to define new gems lore values to identify. .Same library used for IWD and BG2 based games.
+Build an array to define new gems lore values to identify.
+Same library used for IWD and BG2 based games.
     - Code simplified or re-written with newer functions to provide automatic process:
       - Grouped actions or patches with `ACTION_FOR_EACH` and `PATCH_FOR_EACH` whenever possible.
       - Replaced macros with functions whenever possible.